 Twitter Backing Bitcoin for Tips

 As one of Jack Dorsey’s companies, Twitter is beginning to show an increased affinity for the blockchain and digital currency innovations-primarily through Bitcoin.
 While Dorsey’s Square Inc (NYSE: SQ) has a significant amount of Bitcoin assets on its balance sheet, Twitter is supporting an initiative to build a decentralized social networking standard with the mission to empower more users.

-The Wallet of Satoshi, Strike, and Blue Wallet are amongst the examples of custodial wallets the social media giant outlined, and Muun, Breez, Phoenix and Zap were outlined as examples of non-custodial wallets.
+The Wallet of Satoshi, Strike, and Blue Wallet are among the examples of custodial wallets the social media giant outlined, and Muun, Breez, Phoenix, and Zap were outlined as examples of non-custodial wallets.
 As the entire operation is likely to work with the Bitcoin Lightning Network, Twitter said the users will need a Strike account.

 “We use Strike to generate Bitcoin Lightning invoices so you’ll need to connect your account to accept Bitcoin tips,” the update reads.

 The support for Bitcoin is a positive step in the growing desire to get the digital currency into the mainstream adoption cycle.
 At its peak, millions of Twitter users will come to gain exposure to the cryptocurrency through the Tip Jar feature, a move that may impact the price of the asset.
 At the time of writing, Bitcoin is trading at $47,401.94, down 0.19% in the past 24 hours according to CoinMarketCap.